christf/decentral_network/decentral_freifunk.md

 * Nodes with uplink that are part of the network should be able to establish additional VPN  links to build less of a star-based system.
 * Nodes with uplink that are not part of the network should be able to find other nodes that already are.

-This eliminates a single point of failure in current Freifunk networks.
+This eliminates a single point of failure in current Freifunk networks: the gateways.

+Assuming we have unconnected wlan mesh clouds.
+For each mesh clouds we have at least one node that provides uplink capabilities.
+This node can and must establish VPN connections to allow connectivity between mesh clouds.
+These uplink-nodes will use Linkfinder to learn a viable VPN endpoint.
+Each uplink-enabled node will create multiple VPN connections.
+At least one of them must target an exit-node.

+All exit-nodes will form a tight mesh themselves via VPN.

 #### WG-broker-Server